peterzernia/project/README.md

 ## Deployment

 Setup a Heroku project with a Golang and Nodejs buildpack.
 Change all references of `project` and `project-boilerplate` in the code to reference your own Heroku project.
+Make sure a heroku/nodejs buildpack is added along with the Golang buildpack.
 More info [here](https://devcenter.heroku.com/categories/deployment).

 ## Built with